zorbyte/TrackWeave/README.md

 ### Regular Nodes

-Regular Transactions that you wish to participate in a graph are configured with the following tags
+Regular transactions that you wish to participate as a node in the graph are configured with the following tags:

 ```
 RDT-Type: "Node"